flopp/activities/README.md

 ### Fetch API Config from Strava (once!)

-1. Create an "Application" on https://www.strava.com/settings/api; for "Authorization Callback Domain" use "localhost", for all other properties you can basically use whatever you want ;)
+1. Create an "Application" on https://www.strava.com/settings/api; for "Authorization Callback Domain" use `localhost`, for all other properties you can basically use whatever you want ;)
 2. Copy `config-example.json` to `config.json` and fill in the "Client ID" and the "Client Secret" from the "My API Application" section on https://www.strava.com/settings/api.

 ### Authenticate with Strava (once!)